ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 A Final Message must always be sorted to the end of a list of Messages.
 The Final property overrides Priority and any other property that would re-order Messages.
-If another Message is sent after a Message marked as Final has already been sent on a Connection, the Send Action for the new Message will cause a SendError Event.
+If another Message is sent after a Message marked as Final has already been sent on a Connection, the `Send` action for the new Message will cause a `SendError` event.

 #### Sending Corruption Protection Length {#msg-checksum}